 Velostrata can be used to migrate VMs running on VMware vSphere into GCP, it can also migrate your physical servers and any AWS EC2 instances.

-There is no requirment for agents to be installed server side, and instead data can be streamed using GCP based applicances (Manager & Edge Servers)
+There is no requirement for agents to be installed server-side, and instead, data can be streamed using GCP-based appliances (Manager & Edge Servers)

 Technology such as de-duplication, pre-fetching, asynchronous write-back, and network optimizations further accelerate the migration, reducing migration bandwidth by up to 75% in production migrations.